• Home

 1. Make Observations

-For example, what if someone with arthritis knew their triggers and could take steps to prevent a flare-up?
+For example, what if someone with Arthritis knew their triggers and could take steps to prevent a flare-up?

 They might eat anti-inflammatory foods, do stretches, and follow a pain-management plan to make things more bearable.